psst…. I’m Hannah Huddy.

 There was only one small thing… I had never actually stepped foot in a restaurant kitchen before.
 I’d been a passionate hobby chef for over 10 years; I’d taken pleasure in creating many a feast to share with those closest to me and closest to them.
 I’d also always been excited to try new foods and learn about where they come from.
 So deep down I had a feeling that this was a true calling for me.
 Taking the lead from my heart, I jumped in and ran with the opportunity.

 For the first year of my apprenticeship I continued to provide lunches to the Kindergarten der Kulturen but after a year of working and training (despite how much I loved both), it was clear I had to concentrate on just one thing: my apprenticeship.
-Although it was sad to call an end to my personal venture, my baby, Kraut und Rueben Catering, the decision came easy because I knew I was doing what was best for me.
+Although it was sad to call an end to my personal venture, Kraut und Rueben Catering, the decision came easy because I knew I was doing what was best for me.

-Most importantly, I’m still following my heart.
+I was still following my heart.

 After 3 wonderful, but tough years at Bensels I had qualified as a chef.
 It had been in so many ways the best job I’d ever had.
 Giving cooking classes, to children, teens and adults gives me so much joy.
 I really feel in my element and it rarely feels like work!
 But it was time to move on and to gain some more experience!
 In particular in restaurants.

 My first post apprenticeship job took me to the edges of the Black Forest to a village called Aasen.
 There I worked as a young chef in the restaurant Ösch Noir.
 However, my time there was to be cut short.
 After winning the Franz-Keller Förderpreis, I decided to leave Ösch Noir, to go abroad and expand my horizons.